Ganduje extends retirement age for teachers, lecturers to 65

-Governor Abdullahi Ganduje of Kano State says, henceforth, teachers and lecturers working with the state owned institutions of learning will be retiring on attaining 65 years.
+Gov. Abdullahi Ganduje of Kano State says, henceforth, teachers and lecturers working with the state-owned institutions of learning will be retiring on attaining 65 years.

 The governor announced this at the award night marking the 2021 May Day organised by the Kano State Chapter of the Nigerian Labour Congress (NLC) on Saturday in Kano.